Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The median taxpayer income in Wyreema is $49,456 and the average is $58,837 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than national averages, with Rest of Qld's median being $53,146 and average income at $66,593.
-Based on a 9.91% increase since financial year 2023, estimated incomes as of September 2025 would be approximately $54,357 (median) and $64,668 (average).
-According to the 2021 Census, incomes in Wyreema cluster around the 52nd percentile nationally.
-The largest income segment comprises 43.9% earning between $1,500 and $2,999 weekly, aligning with regional trends where this cohort represents 31.7%.
-Housing affordability is severe, with only 84.0% of income remaining after housing costs, ranking at the 49th percentile nationally.
+The suburb of Wyreema has a median taxpayer income of $49,456 and an average income of $58,837, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than the national average, contrasting with Rest of Qld's median income of $53,146 and average income of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $54,357 (median) and $64,668 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Wyreema cluster around the 52nd percentile nationally.
+The largest income segment comprises 43.9% earning $1,500 - 2,999 weekly (1,070 residents), aligning with the region where this cohort likewise represents 31.7%.
+Housing affordability pressures are severe in Wyreema, with only 84.0% of income remaining after housing costs, ranking at the 49th percentile nationally.

 Frequently Asked Questions - Income